Cetaphil has recently become a cult favorite when it comes to skincare.

 So, while animals that were used in testing might not have reacted badly to Cetaphil products (although we can’t know that for certain), it is best not to use Cetaphil on animals.

-- DEVELOPED FOR EVEN THE MOST SENSITIVE SKIN: This pH balanced, fragrance-free formula is hypoallergenic
+- DEVELOPED FOR EVEN THE MOST SENSITIVE SKIN: The hypoallergenic, non-comedogenic formula is free of fragrances, parabens and sulfates

 Is Cetaphil Vegan Friendly?

 No, sadly Cetaphil is not a 100 % vegan skincare brand because 1 of their products (The Cetaphil Gentle Cleansing Bar) is not.